nextcloud/documentation/developer_manual/tutorial.rst

   );
   ?>

 The first argument is the name of your route.
-This is used to get url of the route in your Javascript for instance.
+This is used to get the URL of the route, for instance in your Javascript code.

 The second parameter is the URL which should be matched.
-You can extract values from the url by using **{KEY}** in the section that you want to get.
-That value is than present under **$params['KEY']**, for the above example it would be **$params['value']**.
+You can extract values from the URL by using **{KEY}** in the section that you want to get.
+That value is then available under **$params['KEY']**, for the above example it would be **$params['value']**.

-The $params array is passed to your controllermethod as $urlParams.
+The $params array is always passed to your controllermethod as the only parameter.

-You can also limit the route to GET or POST requests by simply appending ->post() or ->get() before the action method like:
+You can also limit the route to GET or POST requests by simply adding ->post() or ->get() before the action method like:

 .. code-block:: php